 Florida Spine and Joint to Rebrand as iRISE Spine and Joint in January

-Boca Raton, Fla. – January 27, 2020 – Florida Spine and Joint Institute, a Joint Commission Gold Seal-approved health care provider, announced today that it will rebrand its innovative practice to better reflect its growing footprint and enhanced capabilities.
+Boca Raton, Fla. – January 27, 2020 – Florida Spine and Joint Institute announced today that it will rebrand its innovative practice to better reflect its growing footprint and enhanced capabilities.

 Beginning in February, the organization will be known as iRISE Spine and Joint.

-Originally opening in 2001 in Miami, FL the practice’s physical presence has historically been concentrated to South Florida, but recent openings in other parts of Florida and other states, prompted the decision to rebrand.
+Originally opening in 2001 in Miami, FL the practice’s physical presence has historically been concentrated in South Florida, but recent openings in other parts of Florida and other states prompted the decision to rebrand.

 “iRISE” stands for imaging, rehab, injections, surgery, and extremity—an acronym that’s symbolic of the comprehensive care the practice offers.